Dungeons & Dragons: Order of the Griffon

+Gameplay

-GameplayOrder of the Griffon uses a turn-based combat engine similar to that of the Gold Box games, such as Pool of Radiance.
-Unlike many Gold Box games, however, Order of the Griffon utilizes the Basic Dungeons & Dragons rules instead of the AD&D rules.
+Order of the Griffon uses a turn-based combat engine similar to that of the Gold Box games, such as Pool of Radiance.
+Unlike many Gold Box games, however, Order of the Griffon utilizes the D&D BECMI rules instead of the AD&D rules.
 Players select four pre-generated characters from the following classes: fighter, dwarf, mage, thief, halfling, cleric, and elf.
 Although characters are pre-generated, the player is offered three character options per class, each with different strengths and weaknesses.
 Characters start at the 1st level of experience and can achieve a maximum of 8th level.
 Order of the Griffon uses a first-person perspective similar to Eye of the Beholder in cities and dungeons, and a bird's eye view for both the overland map and combat encounters.

 The game also includes a number of powerful magic items.
 The Four Stones (ruby, onyx, death gem, and diamond) imbue the user with the ability to transform living victims into the undead.
 The Staff of Life allows access into Koriszegy Crypt.
 The Chalice is able to neutralize the poison that nearly kills Duke Stefan.
 The Staff of Halav is the only item that can kill the Vampire Koriszegy.